 The prescribing of multiple medicines inappropriately, or where the intended benefit of the medicines are not realised.

-Problematic polypharmacy may arise if medicines are used without a good evidence base for doing so, or if (taking into account the person's views and preferences) the risk of harm from treatments is likely to outweigh the benefits, or where one or more of the following apply:
+Problematic polypharmacy may arise if medicines are used without a good evidence base for doing so, or if (taking into account the person's views and preferences) the risk of harm from treatments is likely to outweigh the benefits, or where 1 or more of the following apply:

 the medicine combination is hazardous because of interactions